IttipongRu/LTJ-Consumer-Privacy/README.md

 ---

 **9. Customer Data Platform (CDP) and Analytics**

-SOOK Delivery uses a **Customer Data Platform (CDP)** with a unique **Customer ID (UUID linked)** for each account.
+SOOK Delivery uses a **Customer Data Platform (CDP)** with a unique **Customer ID (UUID)** assigned to each account for analytics and user experience improvement.
 This data may include:

 * Products you view most frequently
-* Building or complex you browse orders from
+* Buildings or locations you browse from
-* Search terms used most often
+* Commonly used search terms
-* Menu items or categories you click most
+* Menu items or categories you interact with the most

-**Key points:**

-* Data is **linked to your account** and shared with **Platform Connect X** only to improve SOOK Delivery services.
-* Purpose: personalized recommendations, promotions, trend analysis, and app improvement.
-* Users **cannot opt-out** of this analytics tracking.
+**Data collection for analytics is only processed if you provide consent through the Reconsent screen within the app.**

+**If you give consent** — your data may be used for:

+* Personalized recommendations and promotions
+* User behavior analysis to enhance the app experience
+* Product strategy and feature improvements

+**If you do not consent** — your behavioral data will **not be linked to your account**, and only essential operational data will be collected for basic app functionality.

-Firebase Crashlytics data is **not linked to users** and is used solely for app stability and performance.
+Firebase Crashlytics data remains **non-identifiable** and is used solely for app stability and performance monitoring.

 ---